moelahmady/image-pixels-processor-api/README.md

    ```
    This will return paths to the original and colorized image frames for depths between 100 and 200.

+   **Note**: When running the application in a containerized environment, the `/get_frames` API will return the locations of the generated images relative to the container's filesystem.
+Based on the `docker-compose.yml` configuration, the `/app/output` directory inside the container is mapped to the `./output` directory on the local machine.
+Therefore, you can find the generated images in the `./output` folder on your local system.

 ## Development

 To make changes to the application: